yitaozh/yitaozh.github.io/source/_posts/510-Inorder-Successor-in-BST-II.md

 ## Hints/Notes

 - binary search tree
-- if the node has right children, then it's the leftmost node of the right children
+- if the node has right child, then it's the leftmost node of the right child
-- otherwise, it's the node's first parent, which has the node as left branch
+- otherwise, it's the node's first parent that has the node in left branch

 ## Solution